smably/webpack-serve/README.md

 - in a `serve.config.js` file which exports a CommonJS module (just like webpack).

-It's most common to keep `serve` options in your `webpack.config.js` (see below), however, you can use any of the options above _in tandem_ with `webpack.config.js`, and the options from the two sources will be merged.
+It's most common to keep `serve` options in your `webpack.config.js` (see below), however, you can utilize any of the options above _in tandem_ with `webpack.config.js`, and the options from the two sources will be merged.
 This can be useful for setups with multiple configs that share common options for `webpack-serve`, but require subtle differences.